YemsAla/netball-fanatic/README.md

 | Playing Netball |![Playing page code validation](assets/images/testing-images/code-validation-playing-page.png)    |  No errors  |
 | Contact |![Playing page code validation](assets/images/testing-images/code-validation-contact-page.png)    | No errors  |
 | CSS |![CSS code validation]()    |   |

+### Browser Testing

+- The site has been tested on Google Chrome, Safari, Microsoft Edge and Firefox browsers.
+- The website was tested on my iPhone 11 mobile and 27" iMac devices.
+All other responsive testing was completed online.
+- Testing was done to ensure that all pages were linking correctly and external links opened in a new tab.
+- Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## Deployment